There’s a reason why you’re more likely to die of a heart attack than click on a banner ad. Most display ads end up in front of the wrong audience.

 So, if you’re curious whether or not it’s worth it to target 25-34-year-old women who have no children, you can use this report to see how that demographic segment interacts with your ads.

 It takes a bit of extra effort to dial in the targeting for your display advertising campaigns.
 Without the correct targeting, though, your ads will end up in the following sort of situation (more often than most online marketers care to admit):

 However, by using the analytics data, you already have to create a solid advertising strategy, you should be able to put your display ads in front of the right audience and drive more results your business craves.
-Then, drive those clicks to a dedicated post-click experience, start creating your post-click pages today, sign up for an Instapage Enterprise demo now.
+Then, drive those clicks to a dedicated post-click landing page, start creating your post-click pages today, sign up for an Instapage Enterprise demo now.

 About the Author

 Jacob is a passionate entrepreneur on a mission to help businesses achieve online marketing success.
 As the Founder & CEO of Disruptive Advertising, Jacob has created an award-winning, world-class organization that has helped hundreds of businesses grow using pay-per-click advertising and conversion rate optimization.